dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-07-30-The-Power-For-Prayer.md

 header:
      teaser: /assets/images/wiapost/5055-The-Power-For-Prayer.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![The Power For Prayer](/assets/images/wiapost/5055-The-Power-For-Prayer.jpg)

 ## The Power For Prayer

-Namaste

 If you believe there is no power in the prayer
 Then you can stop doing any prayer of any type.
 If you believe there is power in the prayer